Scientists Oppose Government Policy

-A newly released document now confirms that FWS scientists disagreed with FWS leadership on its decision not to list the wolverine under the Endangered Species Act.
-Last year, a leaked memo showed FWS leadership choosing not to list the species, despite concerns from scientists about how climate change and potential lessening of snowpack would affect wolverine populations in the northern mountain states.
+Scientists disagreed with FWS leadership on its decision not to list the wolverine under the Endangered Species Act.
+A leaked memo showed FWS leadership choosing not to list the species, despite concerns from scientists.

 The new document—that the Union of Concerned Scientists obtained through a Freedom of Information Act request to the FWS—is a memo from the Assistant Regional Director of Ecological Services in FWS Region 6 detailing the region’s scientific recommendation and justification for the wolverine needing federal protection.
 The memo states that based on the best-available science, “The Montana Field Office recommends that the wolverine listing be finalized as threatened under the Endangered Species Act.”

 The revelation raises questions about whether the agency’s decision not to list the species, despite this recommendation from its own scientists, was based on science, as the Endangered Species Act requires.
 Specifically, the Act states that “the Secretary [of the Interior or of Commerce] shall make determinations … solely on the basis of the best scientific and commercial data available…”